Cheongnyeon Jutaek Dream Subscription Account Complete Guide — From Eligibility to Winning Strategy

 - 6+ months of contributions after opening the subscription account

-- 2Visit a branch in person or use the bank's app (online sign-up available)
+- 1Visit a branch in person or apply through the bank's app (online sign-up is available)

-- 3Bring your ID + income verification documents (employment income withholding receipt or business income statement)
+- 2Prepare your ID + income verification documents, such as an employment income withholding receipt or business income statement

 FAQ